How to Stop Data Breach At Your Startup?

 Can an average company suffer data breach costs just like Sony or Target?
 A global data breach analysis by the Ponemon Institute reveals these crucial pieces of information.

 Although the financial repercussions are huge, startups and new-age cloud companies also need to be wary of reputation damage.
-Their battle for existence and preference over competition depend solely on what customers and prospects presume about the business.
+Their battle for existence and preference over competition depends solely on what customers and prospects presume about the business.
 And a single data breach or website outage incident can damage that for years to come.

 Let’s take a look at following India-centric data from Ponemon before getting to those questions.

 So can you afford security?
 The average per capita cost (total cost of breach divided number of stolen or lost records) for data breaches outweighs security expenses by huge numbers even when we have not calculated the loss of reputation and drop in traffic and business.

 Does the security model for startups need to be different from enterprise ones?
 Not necessarily.
 They should also get enterprise-grade security models that are comprehensive but not overly complex.
 That’s what we have tried to achieve with Total Application Security that empowers websites with security that does not need to be micromanaged.